Skip to Main content

 Editor Config

-For new projects that do not have specific coding convention requirements, the following rules should be applied in the .editorconfig file:
+For new projects that do not have project-specific coding rules yet, use the following baseline in .editorconfig:

 .editorconfig file: